Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/official-unicode-signwriting-the-character-problem-and-the-written-sign-problem/essay.md

 It does something different.

-It interprets the Unicode record through the public critique framework of `Signed Language Writing Critical Review Series`.
+It interprets the Unicode record through the public critique framework of the *Signed Language Writing Critical Review Series*.

 ## Final assessment